hipe/tmx/lib/skylab/brazen/doc/issues.md

+[#079] #open rather than the model action ever having to know about the
+             modality adapter, the modality action should make a custom adapter class and in that class set the default iambic starter. this is what the new hidden-ness of properties is for. all modality-specific customization of actions should be
-[#078]    #tracking - need better way to do this (in [ts]) [#077] #open maybe try a positive meta-property with a default instead of `hidden`.
+             available thru this means, obviating a need for the action to have direct knowledge of the adapter layer [#078]    #tracking - need better way to do this (in [ts]) [#077] #open maybe try a positive meta-property with a default instead of `hidden`.
 [#076] #open one day integrate [#021] with action factory, where the idea was conceived.)